|Address||305 Meadowbrook Ter. |

 After attending law school at Wake Forest University, Kay worked as a trust officer at North Carolina National Bank.
 After her youngest daughter was born, Kay left the bank to focus on being a full time mom to her three children.
 Kay remained active in her community with United Way, National Conference for Community Justice, church committees and school activities.
 Along with civic activities, she was involved with numerous political campaigns including those of Governor Jim Hunt.

-Distinguished as one of the “Top Ten Effective Senators” in the state, Kay has been commended for being a diligent and successful voice for the residents of Guilford County.
+North Carolina Senate (D-Guilford) 1999-2008.
+Distinguished as one of the "Top Ten Effective Senators" in the state, Kay was commended for being a diligent and successful voice for the residents of Guilford County.
 Kay prides herself on prompt responses to the needs of her constituents whether it be requests for information, assistance with state services, or proactively keeping her constituents informed of legislative activities.
 Kay has served as co-chair of the Budget Committee during her last three terms.

 In Kay’s nine years as a state senator, the legislature has eliminated unfair taxing practices, created Economic Development Tools, tackled the problem of predatory lending, and added state money to homeland security funds to make North Carolina more secure.